martinchernyavskiy/Notes/Math/Linear Algebra/Concepts/Vector Space.md

 - What are the defining properties of a vector space?
 - Give an example of a vector space over ℝ.
 - What is the additive identity in a vector space?

-## Flashcards
-Q: State the definition of a vector space.
-A: ...

-Q: List the 8 properties of vector spaces.
-A: ...

 #linear-algebra